obscrivn/databasebook/_sources/intro-relational.md

 You will inspect tables, review schemas, and run basic SQL to see how a database behaves in practice.
 ```

-That is the bridge from concept to hands-on work.

 ## References